hotwebmatter/Waze2db/README.md

 `cron` is pretty well-documented.
 Basically, you can edit your `crontab` with `crontab -e`, and list it with `crontab -l`.
 For more info, `man crontab` may be helpful.
 Or try Google. :)

 Be aware that `cron` does not execute commands in the usual shell environment, so it requires absolute pathnames in the `crontab`.
 You can't use a path like `$HOME/bin/waze2db.php`.
-And you can't start the script with a "shebang" like like `#!/usr/bin/env php` because that requires `env` to resolve the path to the PHP interpreter.
+And you can't start the script with a "shebang" line like `#!/usr/bin/env php` because that requires `env` to resolve the path to the PHP interpreter.
 Instead, you want a `crontab` entry like this:

     */2 * * * * /usr/local/bin/php54 /home/webothmatter/cs50/bin/waze2db.php >> /home/webothmatter/cs50/bin/log/waze2db.log